emmaro/Project-Euler/README.md

 # Project-Euler

-My attempts at solving problems found here: https://projecteuler.net/archives with python
+My attempts at with python to solve some problems found on [project euler](https://projecteuler.net/archives).